eNMS-automation/eNMS/docs/workflows/workflow_payload.rst

 ::

-  def job(self, payload):
+    def job(self, payload: dict) -> dict:
+        self.logs.append(f"Real-time logs displayed when the service is running.")
         # The "job" function is called when the service is executed.
-      # The parameters of the service can be accessed with self (self.vendor,
+        # The parameters of the service can be accessed with self (self.string1,
         # self.boolean1, etc)
         # You can look at how default services (netmiko, napalm, etc.) are
-      # implemented in the /services subfolders (/netmiko, /napalm, etc).
+        # implemented in other folders.
-      # "results" is a dictionary that will be displayed in the logs.
+        # The resulting dictionary will be displayed in the logs.
         # It must contain at least a key "success" that indicates whether
         # the execution of the service was a success or a failure.
         # In a workflow, the "success" value will determine whether to move
         # forward with a "Success" edge or a "Failure" edge.
-      return {'success': True, 'result': 'example'}
+        return {"success": True, "result": "example"}

 The dictionary that is returned by ``job`` is the payload of the job, i.e the information that will be transferred to the next jobs to run in the workflow.
 It MUST contain a key ``success``, to tell eNMS whether the job was considered a success or not (therefore influencing how to move forward in the workflow: either via a ``Success`` edge or a ``Failure`` edge).